 Because the formation of an LLP requires that each partner define his or her roles, it is best to contact a lawyer to draft the agreement.
-Send me, Sam Mollaei Esq., business lawyer an email at email@example.com for further details and information.
+Send me, Sam Mollaei Esq., a business lawyer an email at email@example.com for further details and information.

 Limited Liability Partnership Disadvantages

-The main disadvantages of setting up an LLP is that some states do not recognize this type of entity as a business legally while others do not allow you to set up this type of partnership.
+The main disadvantage of setting up an LLP is that some states do not recognize this type of entity as a business legally while others do not allow you to set up this type of partnership.